Mow-way: Red River attack

 Colonel Ranald Mackenzie's troops attacked Mow-way's village near the North Fork of the Red River in Gray County, Texas, on September 28, 1872.
 That day: the 4th U.S. Cavalry under Mackenzie, attacked the Kotsotekas at Mow-way's village near McClellan Creek, while under subchief Kai-Wotche's leadership.
-The "battle" was an unanticipated assu on the village with the easy killing of 23 men, women, and children and the capture of between 120 -130 (124) women and children and more than 1.000 horses.
+The "battle" was an unanticipated assault on the village with the easy killing of 23 men, women, and children and the capture of between 120 -130 (124) women and children and more than 1.000 horses.
 The Army had managed to catch the camp by surprise, and most of the village's inhabitants were captured.
-The Kwahadi warriors led by Parra-ocoom (Bull Bear), Kobay-oburra (Wild Horse) and Quanah Parker run from their encampments nearby and induced the soldiers to quickly retreat.
+The Kwahadi warriors led by Pawʉʉra-ocoom (Bull Bear), Kobay-oburra (Wild Horse) and Quanah Parker run from their encampments nearby and induced the soldiers to quickly retreat.

 On the day after the attack, on September 29, the Kotsoteka and Kwahadi warriors attacked the military encampment and retrieved the horses, but not the women and children.
 The Comanche prisoners, 120-130 women and children, were kept under guard and were transferred to Fort Concho, where they were imprisoned throughout the winter.

 Mackenzie used the captives as a bargaining tool to force the off-reservation Indians back to the reservation and to force the Indians to free white captives.

 After the Red River battle.
-Mow-way and Parua-ocoom moved their bands to the vicinity of the Wichita Agency.
+Mow-way and Pawʉʉra-ocoom moved their bands to the vicinity of the Wichita Agency.
 The Nokoni peaceful chief, Horseback (Kiyou), who had family members among the prisoners, persuaded the Comanches to trade stolen livestock and white captives in exchange for the captured women and children.
 Mow-way placed his camp near the agency and remained there until the release of the captives.